About Stanton-Weirsdale Elementary School

-There are approximately 500 students enrolled in grades Pre-K through 5 with two administrators, 26 classroom teachers, four VE teachers, a School Counselor, a Student Services Manager, two Content Area Specialists, Media Specialist, Art Teacher, Music Teacher, PE teacher, Speech Therapist, and over 30 non-instructional personnel.
+There are approximately 550 students enrolled in grades Pre-K through 5 with two administrators, approximately 30 classroom teachers, four VE teachers, a School Counselor, a Student Services Manager, two Content Area Specialists, Media Specialist, Art Teacher, Music Teacher, PE Teacher, Gifted Teacher, Speech Therapist, and over 30 non-instructional personnel.
 We also have a full-time School Resource Officer on our campus.

 The name “Stanton-Weirsdale” comes from the two communities where the school is located: Stanton, Florida and Weirsdale, Florida.
 The first school in the Weirsdale area began in the mid-1880s and was called Weirsdale School.
 After moving to different schoolhouses over the years, Weirsdale School’s last home, a two-story brick building, was built in 1925 and still stands today near the Orange Blossom Opry.
 Stanton Junior High School, an African-American school, opened in 1956 and was located in the current third grade hallway of Stanton-Weirsdale Elementary.
 In the 1960s, after the integration of Marion County schools, both Stanton Junior High and Weirsdale Schools’ buildings were used, but the grade levels were split apart.
 By 1969, Kindergarten, 1st, 2nd and 3rd graders went to what was called “Stanton Elementary” (in Stanton Junior High’s building) and 4th, 5th and 6th graders went to “Weirsdale School” (the brick schoolhouse).
 A new wing was added to Stanton Elementary in 1977, which is the building where the front office, guidance office, and Pre-K, Kindergarten, 1st and 2nd grade classrooms are located currently.
 In the fall of 1977, students at Stanton Elementary and Weirsdale School were combined and the new name of the school was announced: Stanton-Weirsdale Elementary School.